-The play is based on the true story of female inmates at the Buen Pastor prison in Bogota, that I visited in 2010, interweaves the ritualistic journey of Colombia’s social, political, and spiritual history; also based on my arts facilitation for women in maximum-security prisons/ youth in Rikers Island.
+The play is based on the true story of incarcerated women at the Buen Pastor prison in Bogota, that I visited in 2010, interweaves the ritualistic journey of Colombia’s social, political, and spiritual history; also based on my arts facilitation for women in maximum-security prisons/ youth in Rikers Island.

-For the last eight years this project has taken the form of play presentations, panels, conferences, activist demonstrations, advocacy think tanks, workshops and community partnerships with orgs dedicated to serving impacted people.
+For a decade this project has taken the form of play presentations, panels, conferences, activist demonstrations, advocacy think tanks, workshops and community partnerships with orgs dedicated to serving impacted people.

 La Paloma Prisoner is a multi-disciplinary play about the reclamation of identity by incarcerated women in the Colombian prison system.
 This new play centers on an infamous woman nicknamed “La Paloma” who transcendentally soars beyond physical and societal barriers to avenge the raped women of Bogota, leading the public to believe La Paloma may have magical avenger abilities.
 Based on the true story of a group of incarcerated women selected every year as beauty queen contestants at the Buen Pastor prison in Bogota, this new play interweaves the ritualistic journey of a “parade of prisoners” with Colombia’s social, political, and spiritual history.
 Claiming of this newfound power, the women redefine beauty, their own humanity, and their identity as criminals.
 La Paloma Prisoner revolutionizes not only the women’s lives, but prison society and the world beyond its walls.

 Raquel Almazan’s La Paloma Prisoner participated in Hi-ARTS’ Critical Breaks Residency with a FREE staged reading on May 23, 2017.
 Directed by Estefania Fadul.
 Panel Discussion Unlocking Female Incarceration: A Panel Discussion Part III followed directly after the reading.